-For a moving tribute to the sailors who lost their lives on HMAS Sydney II during World War II visit the HMAS Sydney II Memorial.
+For a moving tribute to the sailors who lost their lives aboard the HMAS Sydney II during World War II, visit Geraldton's HMAS Sydney II Memorial.
 Steeped in symbolism, the Memorial pays homage to the ship's 645 men who lost their lives off of Western Australia's coastline during the battle with German Ship HSK Kormoran.

-With the long awaited discovery of the HMAS Sydney II on the sea bed off the coast of Shark Bay, a visit to the memorial is even more poignant.
+After the long-awaited discovery of the HMAS Sydney II wreck in 2008, lying on the sea bed off of Shark Bay, a visit to the Memorial is even more poignant.
 Follow on with a visit to the Museum of Geraldton, where you can learn more about the discovery of the HMAS Sydney II.